Ted Halstead: Americans for Carbon Dividends

 Halstead was founding CEO of Americans For Carbon Dividends, a 501(c)(4) lobbying organization that promoted a national carbon dividends.
 The national co-chairs of Americans for Carbon Dividends are former Republican Senate majority leader Trent Lott and former Democratic Senator John Breaux.
 Americans for Carbon Dividends was publicly launched in June 2018 with the publication of a New York Times op-ed by Lott and Breaux, entitled “How to Break the Climate Impasse.”

 Americans for Carbon Dividends is funded by leading auto manufacturers, tech companies, energy companies, and trade associations from across the economy, including those in oil and gas, solar, wind, nuclear and geothermal.
 Americans for Carbon Dividends represents the first time that leading oil and gas companies have put their money behind a meaningful national price on carbon, and the first time that such a broad coalition of U.S. energy interests have co-funded an advocacy campaign to promote a price on carbon.

 As of January 2020, corporate funders of Americans for Carbon Dividends include: AWEA, BP, Calpine, ConocoPhillips, EDF Renewables, Exelon, ExxonMobil, First Solar, Ford, GM, IBM, Shell and Vistra Energy.
 Leaders of Americans for Carbon Dividends include former Republican member of Congress Ryan Costello as Managing Director, Steve Rice as Managing Director and Greg Bertelsen as Executive Vice President.

 Previous organizations founded

 Redefining Progress

-In 1993, at age 25, Halstead founded Redefining Progress, an environmental economics think tank based in San Francisco, with a $15,000 seed grant from Echoing Green.
-Halstead served as Executive Director from 1993 to 1997.
+In 1993, at age 25, Halstead founded Redefining Progress, an environmental economics think tank based in San Francisco with a $15,000 seed grant from Echoing Green.
+He served as Executive Director from 1993 to 1997.

 In 1995, Redefining Progress released the Genuine Progress Indicator (GPI), an alternative to the GDP that takes social and environmental costs into account.
 The GPI was launched in an October 1995 cover story in The Atlantic entitled "If The Economy Is Up, Why Is America Down?" that Halstead co-authored with colleagues Clifford Cobb and Jonathan Rowe.
 In 1997, Redefining Progress organized the Economists' Statement on Climate Change to promote market-based solutions to climate change.
 Over 2,600 economists and 19 Nobel Prize winners signed the statement.

 Redefining Progress and Halstead also promoted the idea of a revenue-neutral carbon tax, which the government of British Columbia was the first to implement in 2008.

-Halstead stepped down as Executive Director of Redefining Progress in 1997, moving into a position on the board.
-Redefining Progress closed its doors in 2008.
+Halstead stepped down as executive director of Redefining Progress in 1997, moving into a position on the board.
+Redefining Progress closed in 2008.